How To Find NDIS Participants & Market Your Provider Services

 First things first, we need to understand our target market and if we are marketing to consumers or businesses i.e. who’s a participant?

 An NDIS participant is a person with disability who meets the access requirements to become a participant in the NDIS.

-In other words, participants are the direct consumers of your services, so marketing directly to self-managed NDIS participants would be a form of consumer marketing.
+In other words, participants are the direct consumers of your services, so for example marketing directly to self-managed NDIS participants would be a form of consumer marketing.
 If you were to market to support coordinators or plan managers this would be a form of business marketing.

 - Self-managed participants receive funding directly from the NDIA and work with providers who can charge them rates higher than what described in the price guide (although this is not common).

 - Plan-managed participants are appointed to an NDIS plan manager and will see most of their funding managed by the third party on their behalf.
 Providers can only charge up to the maximum rates highlighted in the price guide.

 - NDIA-managed participants have their funding handled by the agency itself, leading to the shortest path from delivery of service to payment for providers.